kymb0/kymb0.github.io/_posts/2023-02-04-Azuredly-attacking-Azure.md

 ## Getting a Foothold

-Where the attack chain differs from what we did previously against AWSGoat (we retrieved `/proc/self/environ`), is the local file we seek to retrieve.
+Where the attack chain differs from what we did previously against AWSGoat (we retrieved `/proc/self/environ`).
 This time we will try to retrieve `/home/site/wwwroot/local.settings.json`, which as per [Microsoft](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local#local-settings-file) can contain connection strings and secrets.

 ![localsettings](/assets/images/azure/local_settings.jpg)